 Meetings and attendance

-The table below shows the attendance of Directors at meetings that were held during the period of the year in which they served as a Director.
+The table below shows the attendance of Directors at meetings that were held during 2022.

 |Director||Board meetings||Committee meetings|